The making of the Moscow International Medical Cluster logo and corporate identity

 Drawing themed icons.

-Finally approving the monochrome version of the logo.
+Finally getting approval for the monochrome version of the logo.

 Testing the stencil.
 Ultimately deciding to create it out of two parts, separating the letters and the cross.